1. Timelines

 What they unleashed was far worse than war.

-Their experiments fractured the fabric of reality itself, opening a Khaos Rift that destroyed the Vanir of Itelion, much of the Solir fleet, and entire swathes of Njordir lands in the Earth Realm.
+Their experiments fractured the fabric of reality itself, opening a Khaos Rift that destroyed the Vanir of Itelion, much of the Solir civilization, and entire swathes of Njordir lands in the Earth Realm.
 Cosmic shockwaves rippled through the Continuum Crystal Cosmology, nearly collapsing the elemental balance.

 Only the divine intervention of the Archangels of Helion, led by the ascended Archangel Ezekiel (see: Emperor Ezekiel), prevented total annihilation.
 The celestial hosts waged a desperate battle to seal the rift, but at a terrible cost—their power was nearly spent, and the Infinity Shards remained scattered across the realms.